clover/remote-pay-cloud/README.md

 You can use the API in conjunction with:

-* The proper browser framework from a NodeJS `require` directive [hosted on npm](https://www.npmjs.com/package/remote-pay-cloud)
+* The proper browser framework from a Node.js `require` directive [hosted on npm](https://www.npmjs.com/package/remote-pay-cloud)
-* A server-based NodeJS application by including a compatible [WebSocket](https://www.npmjs.com/package/websocket) and [XMLHttpRequest](https://www.npmjs.com/package/xmlhttprequest) library
+* A server-based Node.js application by including a compatible [WebSocket](https://www.npmjs.com/package/websocket) and [XMLHttpRequest](https://www.npmjs.com/package/xmlhttprequest) library

 If used from a browser, the browser must support WebSockets.
 For more information, see [WebSocket Browser Support](http://caniuse.com/#feat=websockets).